On the Moreau envelope properties of weakly convex functions: Introduction

 \item \textit{$\rho$-weakly convex}, with $\rho \in \R$, if and only if $f + \frac{\rho}{2}\|\cdot\|^2$ is convex. \item \textit{$\mu$-strongly convex}, with $\mu > 0$, if and only if $f$ is $-\mu$-weakly convex. \end{itemize} \end{definition}

+Weakly convex functions have been first studied in~\cite{nurminskii1973quasigradient}, and are also called semi-convex functions~\cite{crandall1992user, johnston2025performance}.
+The class of weakly convex function is large as it includes convex functions and smooth functions, i.e. functions with Lipschitz gradient.
+More generally, the authors of~\cite[Lemma 4.2]{drusvyatskiy2019efficiency} show that any function of the form $h \circ c$, with $h$ convex and $c$ a smooth map with Lipschitz Jacobian is weakly convex.
+Note that such a composition is not necessary convex or smooth.

-Weakly convex functions, also called semi-convex functions~\cite{crandall1992user, johnston2025performance} play a central role in modern techniques for regularizing inverse problems with deep neural networks~\cite{ebner2025error,goujon2024learning,hurault2024convergent,hurault2022proximal,kamilov2023plug,rafique2022weakly,renaud2025stability,savanier2025learning, Shumaylov24, tan2024provably}.
+Many applied optimization problems can be reformulated using weakly convex functions, including phase retrieval~\cite{davis2020nonsmooth}, minimization of the conditional value-at-risk~\cite{rockafellar2000optimization, ben1986expected}, graph synchronization~\cite{abbe2014decoding} or robust principal component analysis~\cite{candes2011robust}.
+We refer to~\cite{drusvyatskiy2017proximal} for a survey on these applications.
+More recently, weakly convex functions play a central role in modern techniques for regularizing inverse problems with deep neural networks~\cite{ebner2025error,goujon2024learning,hurault2024convergent,hurault2022proximal,kamilov2023plug,rafique2022weakly,renaud2025stability,savanier2025learning, Shumaylov24, tan2024provably}.
 Since they are non-convex, minimizing weakly convex functions remains a challenging task.
 A thorough understanding of their properties is therefore essential for effective optimization, especially when using proximal methods.

 The Moreau envelope, also called Moreau-Yosida envelope, was first introduced in the seminal work of J.-J. Moreau~\cite{moreau1965proximite} to regularize (non-differentiable) convex functions, thereby facilitating their optimization.
 In another context, such an envelope was introduced by K. Yosida in~\cite[Chapter IX, Section 4, page 240]{Yosida1964} to construct smooth approximations of the infinitesimal generator of a semi-group.
 Detailed explanation on the Moreau envelope for convex functions can be found in~\cite[Part 1.G]{rockafellar2009variational}.
+The Moreau envelop has been used in many applications for its smoothing properties in optimization~\cite{bohm2021variable,sun2023algorithms,hu2023non,chen2025stochastic} or in langevin diffusion~\cite{pereyra2016proximal,durmus2018efficient,luu2021sampling, renaud2025stability,crucinio2025optimal,habring2025diffusion}.